sst/guide/_examples/how-to-add-jwt-authorization-with-cognito-user-pool-to-a-serverless-api.md

 $ npm install
 ```

 This sets up our React app in the `frontend/` directory.
-Recall that, earlier in the guide we were pointing the `ViteStaticSite` construct to this path.
+Recall that, earlier in the guide we were pointing the `StaticSite` construct to this path.

 We also need to load the environment variables from our SST app.
 To do this, we'll be using the [`sst env`](https://docs.sst.dev/packages/sst#sst-env) command.